electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 vector<Entity> entityVec;
 ```

-...the tuple_vector equivalent of this can be defined as:
+...the `tuple_vector` equivalent of this can be defined as:

 ```
 tuple_vector<bool, float, Vec3> entityVec;
 ```

-In terms of how tuple_vector is modified and accessed, it has a similar
+In terms of how `tuple_vector` is modified and accessed, it has a similar
-featureset as vector, except where vector would accept or return a single
+featureset as `vector`, except where `vector` would accept or return a single
 value, it instead accepts or returns a tuple of values or unstructured series
 of equivalent arguments.